Vice President for Information Technology and

 Chief Information Officer California State University, Northridge

-Hilary J. Baker began her service as chief information officer (CIO) at California State University, Northridge in July 2006.
-In that role, she oversees information technology services at the university.
+Hilary J. Baker began her service as chief information officer (CIO) at California State University, Northridge in July 2006, providing leadership for information technology services at the university.
 In May 2007 she was named Vice President for Information Technology and Chief Information Officer.

 Baker holds a master’s degree in architecture and urban planning from UCLA, majoring in computer-based information systems, and a joint honors Bachelor of Science degree in mathematics and geography from the University of Birmingham, England.